yip/concept/content/09_Ontology.md

 An integral relationship exists when **Event B** exists *within* **Event A**.

 For example, *"Second World Trade Centre Tower Collapses"* exists within the event of *"September 11 Attacks"*.

+These are harder to draw automatically but are valuable in hindsight.